 Online or high street travel money?

-Most high street banks and the Post Office offer currency exchange.
-However, generally, the better deals are found with online providers.
+Most high street banks and Post Offices offer currency exchange.
+However, generally, better deals are found with online providers.

 Travel money fees

 As well as the exchange rate, you will need to consider fees when choosing a travel money provider.
 Travel money providers charge a fee for converting currency.
 By comparing the rates from a number of providers, you can find the lowest fee.

 Be aware though that the provider with the lowest fee might not always be offering the best exchange rate!
 This is where online comparison can really help.
 You can see at a glance how much holiday money your pounds will buy and choose the best for you.

 No one can tell you exactly how much money to exchange.
 Everyone’s needs are different, depending on whether you’re travelling for business or pleasure.

 Most holiday money companies will have a maximum limit on the amount you can exchange.
 In most cases, this will be around £2500, although some providers allow transactions of up to £7,500.
 If you are travelling for business or buying from suppliers abroad, exchanging a larger amount could be more cost-effective once fees are taken into account.